Che Guevara: Commemoration in Cuba

-Fidel Castro closed his impassioned eulogy saying:
+Castro closed his impassioned eulogy saying:

 If we wish to express what we want the men of future generations to be, we must say: Let them be like Che!
 If we wish to say how we want our children to be educated, we must say without hesitation: We want them to be educated in Che's spirit!
 If we want the model of a man, who does not belong to our times but to the future, I say from the depths of my heart that such a model, without a single stain on his conduct, without a single stain on his action, is Che!